Sunday, August 2, 2015

 Thomas Kemper Small Batch (#10 - Rated 7.8 out of 12)

-Since 1989, the Thomas Kemper Brewing Company, one of the Northwest's first Microbreweries, held an annual Oktoberfest celebration at their brewery.
-Starting out as a small event, the Thomas Kemper Oktoberfest soon was adding thousands of extra people to the population of Poulsbo, WA each autumn.
-Andy Thomas and Will Kemper first brewed Thomas Kemper Soda as alternative to Oktoberfest beer in 1990.
+Since 1989, the Thomas Kemper Brewing Company, one of the Northwest's first Microbreweries, has held an annual Oktoberfest celebration at its brewery.
+Starting out as a small event, the Thomas Kemper Oktoberfest soon added thousands of extra people to Poulsbo, WA, each autumn.
+Andy Thomas and Will Kemper first brewed Thomas Kemper Soda as an alternative to Oktoberfest beer in 1990.

-The bottle reads “One honey of a Root Beer.
-This wonderfully rich and complex Root Beer was first brewed for our company Oktoberfest back in 1990.
+The bottle reads, “One honey of a Root Beer.
+This wonderfully rich and complex Root Beer was first brewed for our company, Oktoberfest, in 1990.
 It quickly became such a hit that we invented Novemberfest.”
-Let us see what my impression is for this beverage.
-(Click here for rating criteria information.)

 Ingredients: carbonated water, cane sugar, maltodextrin, honey, caramel color, natural flavor, sodium benzoate (for freshness), gum acacia, phosphoric acid, salt, and vanilla extract.